HMS Tiptoe: Design and description

 She was part of the second batch of the third group to be ordered, in 1941.
 She was one of a number of boats which had an all-welded hull which increased diving depth to 350 ft, an increase of 50 ft.
 The torpedo armament was the same as the earlier group two, although by the time group three was coming into service it was realised that external torpedo tubes had major problems and affected the streamlining of the boats; the external tubes were abandoned in the following s.
 Because of expected use in tropical climates, boats of group three were equipped with freon blowers in order to deal with the increased temperatures.

-She was built by Vickers Armstrong and was laid down at their shipyard at Barrow-in-Furness on 10 November 1942 whilst still known as P332.
+She was built by Vickers-Armstrongs and was laid down at their shipyard at Barrow-in-Furness on 10 November 1942 whilst still known as P332.
 Following her launch on 25 February 1944, she departed the builders yard on 10 June 1944, arriving at Holy Loch on the following day, where she was commissioned on 12 June.